 - anticipate and resolve at least one common evidentiary application in a fair process to move a case forward to completion.

-- tools to evaluate evidence to reach findings of fact
+- weigh evidence to make explainable findings of fact.

 Recommended prior FOAJ Training: Principles of Administrative Justice

 In-Person or Livestream: $1,070.00 Members / $1,320.00 Non Members